 Visitors might also appreciate the cleanliness and the decent restrooms available at the beach.

 Visit Sandoway Discovery Center

-If you're looking for things to do in Delray that doesn’t involve a beach, you can consider visiting the Sandoway Discovery Center.
+If you're looking for things to do in Delray that don't involve a beach, you can consider visiting Sandoway Discovery Center.

-If you're traveling with kids, this is a great place to educate them on marine life with hands-on experience.
-The place is closed on Sundays and Mondays and has an entry fee of $6.
+If you're traveling with kids, this is a great place to educate them on marine life through hands-on experiences.

 Play Golf at Delray Beach Golf Club